How Many Feet is 163cm? A complete walkthrough to Metric-Imperial Conversions

 Advanced Conversions: Exploring Related Measurements

 The ability to convert between centimeters and feet opens doors to converting to other units within the imperial system.
-For example, we can convert 5.35 feet to inches:
+To give you an idea, we can convert 5.35 feet to inches:

 5.35 ft * 12 inches/ft ≈ 64.2 inches